 SNRIs are another class of antidepressant and are considered as effective as SSRIs in treating anxiety disorders.
 These tend to have more side effects than SSRIs.
 Side effects include:

 Benzodiazepines are drugs that promote relaxation and reduce the physical symptoms of anxiety.
 They are often used in the emergency room to stop a panic attack.
 These drugs can become habit-forming if taken for a long time or at a high dose.

 These are effective in treating anxiety but can cause significant side effects, such as:

 - a sudden drop in blood pressure upon standing

 Take these medications exactly as prescribed.
 Do not change your dosage or stop taking any of these without first consulting your doctor.

 It may take a few tries to get the medication that is exactly right for you.
 Your doctor will help you do this.

-Be sure to tell your doctor about any side effects you are experiencing so he or she can make the necessary adjustments.
-Suddenly stopping these medications can cause other health risks.
-Always talk to your doctor before making changes to your treatment.
+Be sure to tell your doctor about any side effects you are experiencing so they can make the necessary adjustments.
+Do not stop taking your medication without talking to your doctor.
+This can cause other health risks.

 It can be difficult to live with a chronic condition.
 Talk to your doctor about support groups in your area.
 Many people find support groups helpful because it allows them to connect with people that have the same condition as them.